regen-network/regen-ledger/x/ecocredit/spec/03_messages.md

 ## MsgAllowAskDenom

-`AllowAskDenom` adds a denom and details about the denom...
+`AllowAskDenom` is a governance operation which authorizes a new ask denom to be used in sell orders.

 +++ https://github.com/regen-network/regen-ledger/blob/a70af9b4d5da6cf065eb23232ba8020769249688/proto/regen/ecocredit/v1alpha1/tx.proto#L430-L444